Skip to the main content.

 11. Group each text block

-12. Check color of each text block for shift
+12. Check color of each text block to prevent color shift

 14. Create crop marks and bleed area